 Suggest a Feature

 Do you wish you could have another chat window?
 Want to see more of your participants’ video during a call?
 I wonder how many other users are thinking the same thing.
-Suggest a feature not only allows you to ask for specific features but vote on a feature you want.
+Suggest a feature that allows you to ask for specific features but vote on a feature you want.
 Like I said, Microsoft has embraced user feedback, so if you passionate about an enhancement, then vote on it. 😊

 Simple as that.
 Send a feedback note to Microsoft.

 I hope that helped new and existing users with some helpful information/resources about Microsoft Teams.
-If you are looking for instructor led training please let us know and Klarinet Solutions would be thrilled to help your organization in this Digital Transformation.
+If you are looking for instructor-led training, please let us know, and Klarinet Solutions would be thrilled to help your organization in this Digital Transformation.